 Many of our Graphical Mode examples have video tutorials, which you can access in a variety of ways.
-When in Thermo-Calc, from the menu select $Help \rightarrow Video$ Tutorials, or you can go to the website or our YouTube channel.
+When in Thermo-Calc, from the menu select Help → Video Tutorials, or from the main My Project window, click Video Tutorials.
+Alternately, you can go to the website or our YouTube channel.